sermpezis/ai4netmon/use_cases/ripe_ris_subsampling/hijack_use_case/README.md

 ![alt text](https://raw.githubusercontent.com/sermpezis/ai4netmon/main/use_cases/ripe_ris_subsampling/hijack_use_case/images/rmse_sorted.PNG)

+A first observation is that the bruteforce greedy subset, unlike the other ones, starts from the lowest error, which keeps falling until ~70 monitors, and then starts to increase with the number of monitors, although keeping at the lowest point from all the others.

  Then, we calculated the bias for each set and checked if the bias decreases compared to random sampling results of bias characterization.

  ![alt text](https://raw.githubusercontent.com/sermpezis/ai4netmon/main/use_cases/ripe_ris_subsampling/hijack_use_case/images/avg_bias.png)